gysi/drl-leaderboard-app/README.md

       * [x] ~~Invalid runs explanation~~
       * [x] ~~"Beaten by" column explanation~~
       * ???
 More stuff
-    * [ ] A good way to remove invalid times (wrong drone bug) which aren't exceeding the topspeed.
-Maybe a kinda voting system?
-Or something like a player analyis (median / comparision to other track runs / count of total tracks / comparision to overall rankin player position, etc..)
+    * [ ] A feature that would fetch the replay from DRL and display the raceline in 3D and compare it to other players for a track